 Missing your newborn’s “window of opportunity” to sleep?
 Take a look at these 7 overlooked baby tired signs you might not be noticing!

 Long before I was pregnant, I watched an episode on The Oprah Winfrey Show where a woman described different baby cries.
 Each cry, she said, would let you know what the baby needed, from food to sleep.
-The idea was to “catch” your baby’s signs of tiredness before, say, he became too tired to get much sleep.
+The idea was to identify your baby’s different cries so you would know exactly how to respond.

 This is brilliant, I thought, and pocketed this bit of useful information should I ever have kids.